 We are a public school with the ability to operate differently than a traditional school.
 We implement challenging academic programs and high-leverage systems that ensure all students are prepared for college.
-Students complete course work in two innovative pathways -- Visual Arts & Technology, and Business Entrepreneurship.
+Students complete coursework in two innovative pathways -- Visual Arts & Technology, and Business Entrepreneurship.
 Our culture of achievement is defined by high expectations for academic performance and citizenship.
-We value diversity and connectedness, and we believe that the strength of our Lion PRIDE helps to create a rich educational experience focused on ensuring that all Lion students graduate as college-ready.
+We value diversity and connectedness, and we believe that the strength of our Lion PRIDE helps to create a rich educational experience focused on ensuring that all Lion students graduate college-ready.

-LGA hosts a diverse group of students, with approximately 800 students representing the diversity of Sacramento including 47% Latinx (up 2%), 16% White (down 4%), 13% African American, 10% Asian (up 1%), 10% Two or More Races (up 3%).
-Additionally, about 53% of LGA students are economically disadvantaged and 6% are English Learners.
+LGA hosts a diverse group of students, with approximately 750 students representing the diversity of Sacramento including 45% Latinx (down 2%), 16% White (no change), 14% African American (up 1%), 11% Asian (up 1%), 10% Two or More Races (no change).
+Additionally, about 47% of LGA students are economically disadvantaged (down 6%) and 6% are English Learners (no change).